-To learn more interesting facts about Van Gogh and to test your art trivia knowledge about other famous painters, take the quiz below!
-Then tell us in the comments section about your favorite painter or work of art!
+Test your art trivia knowledge about other famous painters with this quiz!
+Then tell us in the comments section about your favorite painter or work of art.

 0 of 10 questions completed

 Know who’s who in art history?
 Take the quiz.

 You have already completed the quiz before.
 Hence you can not start it again.

 You must sign in or sign up to start the quiz.

 You have to finish following quiz, to start this quiz: